Suicide Loss Survivors (those bereaved by suicide)

 Recent (Cerel, 2015) research-based estimate suggests that for each suicide death, 147 people are exposed

 (6.5 million annually).
 Among those, 6 people experience a major life disruption.
 These 6 people account for more than 250,000 people coping with the devastating effects of suicide loss.

 Exceptional Facts About Suicide

 Suicide deaths have exceeded the number of homicides every year since 1981.
 Married persons have lower suicide rates than single, never married individuals.
 The highest rates occur among widowed and divorced persons.
-According to the National Association of Chiefs of Police, more than 300 officers die by suicide each year, twice the average number killed annually in the line of duty.

 Special Facts About Suicide

 The Centers for Disease Control and Prevention (CDC) collects data about mortality in the U.S., including deaths by suicide.
 Suicide is the 10th ranking cause of death in US.
 Homicide ranks 16th.
 In 2015 (the most recent year for which data are available), 44,193 suicide deaths were reported.
 In that year, someone in the U.S. died by suicide every 11.9 minutes.